 3. Rasu Shrestha, MD

-Chief Innovation Officer at the University of Pittsburg Medical Center (UPMC), Chief Strategy Officer at Atrium Health, Charlotte, NC (starting February 2019), Member of the Board of Directors of the Healthcare Information and Management Systems Society (HIMSS) and Chairman of the HIMSS Innovation Committee
+Chief Strategy Officer at Atrium Health, Charlotte, NC (starting February 2019), Member of the Board of Directors of the Healthcare Information and Management Systems Society (HIMSS) and Chairman of the HIMSS Innovation Committee

 As Chief Innovation Officer at the University of Pittsburg Medical Center, Rasu Shrestha drives the hospital’s innovation strategy.
 He was recently recognized as “Executive of the Year” by Healthcare Dive, “26 of the Smartest People in Health IT” by Becker’s Hospital Review, and was acknowledged as one of the “Top 20 Health IT Leaders Driving Change” and as a “Top Healthcare Innovator” by InformationWeek.
 Dr. Shrestha writes and shares posts about a range of topics on his LinkedIn Page from genomics to humanizing healthcare through digital healthcare and much more.